 - ◆ Full-Time Faculty: Full-time ITM faculty members and adjunct faculty members who are full-time Illinois Tech employees will establish and publish/post reasonable office hours.
 Office hours and location must be given on any course web sites or Blackboard and office hours should be posted prominently on the faculty members' office door.
 The location and times of office hours should match the location (Rice Campus or Mies Campus) and times (day or evening) of the course.
 Faculty members should be present in their office for all posted office hours.
 When teaching a course that includes part-time students, faculty members should accommodate them by having some office hours on evenings and/or weekends.
 Additionally, faculty members must be available via email or other electronic means.
-During pandemic contingency operations, faculty members may only be available online. - ◆ Adjunct Faculty: In normal circumstances, ITM adjunct faculty members should maintain one to two hours of physical presence office hours if possible, and must be available via email, chat, video conference, or other electronic means.
+During pandemic contingency operations, faculty members may only be available online. - Adjunct Faculty: In normal circumstances, ITM adjunct faculty members should maintain one to two hours of physical presence office hours if possible, and must be available via email, chat, video conference, or other electronic means.
 They may keep virtual office hours via a chat application or instant messaging, but must ensure all students understand clearly how to contact them if this is their office hour method.
+At the Mies Campus, faculty may hold office hours in Perlstein 223 in the project/ conference room, or at the faculty desk, or the circular table in the open area of the office.
 Adjunct faculty members who are Illinois Tech staff members may elect to hold office hours in the office assigned to them for their staff position.